 One fear common in people who are looking to purchase a property either abroad or at home is Estate Agents!

 Compact and bijou as we all know means – extremely small and elegant.
 The reason for this parlance is to cover the fact that the property must be well overpriced.
 The same as: possesses the patina of a bygone error, meaning run down.
 On one house viewing in Cowes Isle of wight – several years ago.
 We were particularly drawn to a property via the estate agents description and within our budget.
-The main focus is that it needed upgrading, had a large garden and sea views.
+The main focus was that it needed upgrading, had a large garden and sea views.

 When we arrived we agreed – the place did need reforming.
 We were disheartened by the fact that the large garden was the sole access for the other houses in the street, but what really blew the deal was the sea views.
 The bedroom to the rear of the property had a mirror stuck on the window reveal and if you looked at it you could just see the sea.
 The bathroom window had a VW beetle mirror stuck on the reveal – Presumably, just in case you get caught short for a view.